Unifying Global-Local Representations in Salient Object Detection with Transformer: Introduction

 \section{Introduction}

 Salient object detection (SOD) aims at segmenting the most visually attracting objects of the images, aligning with the human perception.
-It gained broad attention in recent years due to its fundamental role in many vision tasks, such as image manipulation~\cite{mechrez2019saliency}, semantic segmentation~\cite{luo2021weakly}, autonomous navigation~\cite{craye2016environment}, and person re-identification~\cite{yang2014salient,zhao2016person}.
+It gained broad attention in recent years due to its fundamental role in many vision tasks, such as image manipulation~\cite{mechrez2019saliency}, segmentation~\cite{luo2021weakly,wang2022looking,wang2017saliency}, autonomous navigation~\cite{craye2016environment}, person re-identification~\cite{yang2014salient,zhao2016person}, and photo cropping~\cite{wang2018deep}.

-Traditional methods mainly rely on different priors and hand-crafted features like color contrast~\cite{cheng2014global}, brightness~\cite{einhauser2003does}, foreground and background distinctness~\cite{he2014saliency}.
+Traditional methods~\cite{cheng2014global,r1_1,cheng2014global,einhauser2003does,he2014saliency,r1_4} mainly rely on different priors and hand-crafted features like color contrast~\cite{cheng2014global}, brightness~\cite{einhauser2003does}, foreground and background distinctness~\cite{he2014saliency}.
 However, these methods limit the representation power, without considering semantic information.
 Thus, they often fail to deal with complex scenes.
 With the development of deep convolutional neural network~(CNN), fully convolutional network~(FCN)~\cite{long2015fully} becomes an essential building block for SOD~\cite{li2016deep, wang2017stagewise, wang2016saliency, zhang2018bi}.
 These methods can encode high-level semantic features and better localize the salient regions.

 However, due to the nature of locality, methods relying on FCN usually face a trade-off between capturing global and local features.
 To encode high-level global representations, the model needs to take a stack of convolutional layers to obtain larger receptive fields, but it erases local details.
 To retain the local understanding of saliency, features from shallow layers fail to incorporate high-level semantics.
 This discrepancy may make the fusion of global and local features less efficient.
 Is it possible to unify global and local features in each layer to reduce the ambiguity and enhance the accuracy for SOD?